Spencer Steer Preview, Player Props: Reds vs. Diamondbacks

-The Cincinnati Reds, including Spencer Steer (.286 slugging percentage in past 10 games, including no homers), take on starter Brandon Pfaadt and the Arizona Diamondbacks at Chase Field, Friday at 9:40 PM ET.
+The Cincinnati Reds, including Spencer Steer (.314 slugging percentage in past 10 games, including no home run), take on starting pitcher Zach Davies and the Arizona Diamondbacks at Chase Field, Saturday at 8:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Diamondbacks.
+In his most recent game he had a one-hit showing (1-for-4) against the Diamondbacks.

 Spencer Steer Game Info & Props vs. the Diamondbacks